Waxhoya/rctid/README.md

 The product pictures chage opacity on :hover
 Buttons change opacity on :hover

+#### Clear Data Button

+This has been updated to a Red scheme to warn the user.
+It also alerts that the localStorage has been cleared.

 #### Marketing interface

 The Marketing button will display an overall voter-app stats.